ni/nimi-python/docs/nidmm/attributes.rst

 .. py:attribute:: auto_range_value

     Specifies the value of the range.
 If auto ranging, shows the actual value of  the active range.
-The value of this attribute is set during a read operation.
+The value of this property is set during a read operation.

     The following table lists the characteristics of this property.